Business & Economic Data

 Strengths: Most reliable turnover data (actual tax returns), precise and verified

-Limitations: Only captures businesses above £90k threshold (30% of total businesses)
+Limitations: Only captures businesses above £90k threshold (around 30% of total businesses); most recent year is 2022-23, two years behind the formal-business tier

 5. HMRC Flat Rate VAT Scheme Data (FOI2024/200347)